 So looking back to my childhood, I wasn’t really sure how my father had seen the coffee he used to drink.
 Whether he could live, or couldn’t live without it, I wouldn’t be able to tell now, but he sure had his own thoughts about it.
 People have their thoughts about it.
 It is a drink, or a memory, or a resemblance, or a shadow, or a season, or a future — anything but absolutely something more than a bunch of molecules loosely tied together.
 If you see someone devouring a cup java, it isn’t just java.

 I see coffee in many perspectives, basically because of the many different stages I have gone through with my life.
 It is my mental booster, my social partner, and my happy pill.
 It fills my soul like an oasis in the desert, or a star in a moonlit sky.
 Because to me, coffee isn’t just coffee.
+It is a gift.
 It is a million other different things — special things.
 It is a way of life.

 How do you see your coffee?